 You are unique, and you do have a unique calling that no one else can fill.
 (More on that next week.)
 But I challenge you to consider two additional factors:

-Who is sending you? and Who are you being sent to?
+Who is sending you? and To whom are you being sent?

 First of all, our primary question should be: “Am I doing what God intends for me?” not “Am I doing what I want to do?”
 (Although it’s easy to slip to the other extreme of thinking what we want doesn’t matter at all.
 Those questions are related to each other.
 You might find this post of interest if you tend to fall to that extreme.)

-He is the potter, we are the clay.
+God is the potter, we are the clay.
 We may think we know a thing or two, but we really don’t know much compared to what He knows.
 And God says it’s all about love.
 God says the highest and most important accomplishment is to love.
 Jesus says that all the Law can be summed up in the command to love God and love one another (Mark 12:29-31).

-He could have whisked us up to heaven right after we were saved, but He didn’t, He left us here.
+God could have whisked us up to heaven right after we were first saved, but He didn’t, He left us here.
 Why?
 Well, there might be some other reasons, too, but primarily to LOVE.
 Not to build an empire, earn an income, or impress everyone with how amazing we could be, but to LOVE.

-Shift #3: The most valuable skills are not developed overnight.
+Godly Wisdom: The most valuable skills are not developed overnight

-Shift #4: What I’m doing right now is valuable.
+Godly Wisdom: What I’m doing right now is valuable

 Whatever you are doing right now is valuable.
-(Unless you are really being a sluggard.
-Laziness isn’t good––just check out Proverbs.
-If you are being a sluggard, however, there’s probably a root reason, so look for the root, don’t just treat the symptoms.)
+(Unless you are being super lazy.
+Laziness isn’t good, just check out Proverbs.
+If you are being lazy, however, there is probably a root reason for it, so look for the root, don’t just treat the symptoms.)